THE CAROLINA HISTORY PLACEMENT PROGRAM

 Carolina Career Services has moved its Credential File services to the web-based company Interfolio.
 This allows you to manage a portfolio of confidential documents and have them delivered by mail or electronically: “You can request, upload and store letters of recommendation, your curriculum vitae, writing samples, dissertation abstracts, teaching certifications, student evaluations and more and have them delivered to any school electronically or by mail, with Express and Rush delivery options available.”
 This does cost some money (as did the service run by the Career Services folks), but in my opinion is well worth the expense.
 A dossier service like this makes life much easier for your letter-writers.
 More directly to your benefit, it makes life easier for search committees—since your materials come in one package are therefore less likely to be late, lost, or mis-filed.

-Excellent overviews and advice on all aspects of the academic job search can be found on the websites of the University of Chicago and UC Berkeley.
+Excellent overviews and advice on all aspects of the academic job search can also be found on the websites of the University of Chicago and UC Berkeley.
 Mary Corbin Sies, who teaches American Studies at the University of Maryland, College Park has compiled several resources, including an Academic Job Application Checklist.
-Some people have found this blog useful.

 There are a number of books on the job-search process, including those by Richard Bond and Pillarisetti Sudhir, eds., Perspectives on Life after a Ph.D.
 (Washington, DC: American Historical Association, 2005), which includes a substantial section on public history and other non-academic jobs; and Melanie S. Gustafson, Becoming a Historian: A Survival Manual (Washington, D.C.: American Historical Association, 2003).
 There is a chapter on “Landing an Academic Job” in John Goldsmith, John Komlos and Penny Schine Gold, The Chicago Guide to Your Academic Career (Chicago: The University of Chicago Press, 2001)—which has some useful suggestions despite the book’s sometimes patronizing tone.